kimdukgyoo/kimdukgyoo.github.io/index.md

 -->

 ## Publications
+1. Demand for Home Pension and Reverse Mortgage: An Information Provision Survey Experiment (with Indo Hwang), accepted at _B.E.
+Journal of Economic Analysis & Policy_ <a href="https://kimdukgyoo.github.io/PDFfiles/HomePension.pdf" target="_blank">[Latest working paper]</a>
 1. <a href="https://doi.org/10.1016/j.socec.2025.102466" target="_blank">Rank versus Inequality---Does Gender Composition Matter?</a> (with <a href="https://max-riegel.netlify.app/" target="_blank">Max Riegel</a>), _Journal of Behavioral and Experimental Economics_, Volume 119, December 2025, 102466 <a href="https://kimdukgyoo.github.io/PDFfiles/RankVsInequality.pdf" target="_blank">[Latest working paper]</a> <a href="https://osf.io/p59af" target="_blank">[OSF Data repository]</a>
 1. <a href="https://doi.org/10.22812/jetem.2025.36.2.001" target="_blank">Clustering Standard Errors at the Session Level</a>, _Journal of Economic Theory and Econometrics_, 2025, Vol.36, No.2, 1-29. <a href="https://kimdukgyoo.github.io/PDFfiles/ClusteringSEsession.pdf" target="_blank">[Latest working paper]</a>
 1. <a href="https://doi.org/10.1016/j.ecolecon.2024.108264" target="_blank">Sharing the Burden of Negative Externalities: A Tale of Gridlock and Accountability Elusion</a> (with <a href="http://www.abarmad.com/" target="_blank">Andrzej Baranski-Madrigal</a>), _Ecological Economics_, 2024, Volume 224, 108264. <a href="https://kimdukgyoo.github.io/PDFfiles/SharingNegative.pdf" target="_blank">[Latest working paper]</a>